Subhankarroy8876/Quora-question-pairs/README.md

 # quora-question-pairs
-A NLP project to find weather given 2 questions are same are not semantically speaking.
+A NLP project to find whether given 2 questions are same or not semantically speaking.

 Dataset Link - https://www.kaggle.com/c/quora-question-pairs